mckeemseattleu/St-Francis-Utility/README.md

 ## Run the Migration Script:
 To start the data migration, run the script using Python:

-#### python migration_script.py
+python migration_script.py
-#### The script will migrate data from Firestore to PostgreSQL, including the residents, visits, and settings collections.
+The script will migrate data from Firestore to PostgreSQL, including the residents, visits, and settings collections.

+# 2. St Francis Utility: Handling duplicate data

+To run the finding_duplicates.py and removing_duplicates.py scripts on your local system, follow the same setup steps as outlined in the utility above, excluding any steps related to PostgreSQL.
+This utility does not involve PostgreSQL; instead, it directly connects your Python application to the Firebase database to perform the tasks of identifying and removing duplicate records.